Case Interview Math: The Complete Guide (2026)

 Relative Market Share = Company Share / Largest Competitor Share

-Position vs. market leader
+Position versus the market leader

 Finance